Therapy for Children and Teens, In Portland Or

 Parents may want to consider therapy when a child is showing ongoing anxiety, behavioral changes, emotional outbursts, family stress, trouble with transitions, or difficulty coping with daily life.
 Early intervention can be an integral part of supporting a child’s mental health and emotional growth.
 Therapy can help children build resilience, improve self esteem, and feel more understood.

 Therapy can support children in many areas of daily life, including emotional regulation, relationships, routines, and school-related stress.
 It can also help children learn self care habits, build confidence, and develop healthy ways to express themselves.
-Over time, therapy can support positive changes that improve both functioning and overall health.
+Over time, therapy can support positive changes that improve both functioning, social skills and overall mental health and well being.

 Parents often look for someone who understands children development, uses evidence based approaches, and enjoys working with children and families.
 It is also important to find a therapist who can build trust, communicate clearly, and tailor treatment to a child’s age, personality, and unique needs.
 A strong therapist helps children express feelings in healthy ways, supports emotional growth, and gives parents practical tools they can use at home.
 Families may also want to look for someone who creates a warm, supportive environment and works collaboratively with the whole family when needed.